GreenAI-Uppa/AIPowerMeter/docs/_sources/background/background.rst.txt

 - Psys : System on Chip energy consumption

-The recording are done for the entire cpu sockets.
-Thus, to take into account the energy consumed from each program, we adopt the approach implemtented in the `experiment impact tracker <https://github.com/Breakend/experiment-impact-tracker>`_ and multiply the RAPL value by the percentage of cpu and memory used.

 The rapl interface writes these values in module specific registers located in `/dev/cpu/*/msr`.
 These values are updated every 1ms.
 Although reading from these files is possible, our code relies on the powercap linux tool which updates the energy consumption for the different domains in `/sys/class/powercap/intel-rapl`.